-The Nike Air Zoom Spiridon History
+Discovering the Nike Air Zoom Spiridon History

-Reading about the Nike Air Zoom Spiridon history is almost like diving and travelling into the past.
+Reading about the Nike Air Zoom Spiridon history is almost like diving and traveling into the past.
 A silhouette born out of a unique an epic inspiration (that of sports) and all the grandeur and effort of a few great men.

 Spyros still has a god-like reputation in his country of birth, even if more than hundred years have gone by.
 Before his death, he was invited to be a guest of honor at the 1936 Olympics, in Berlin, Germany.

 The Spiridon before the Nike Air Zoom Spiridon

 (Carlos Lopes at the Los Angeles 1984 Summer Olympics)